Medium Mark III: Medium Mark III

 The disappointment of the A6 led to the "Medium Mark III", being ordered in 1928 and constructed from 1930.
 It was similar to the A6 but featured a new turret and improved armour.
 The turret had a flat gun mantlet and a bulge at the back to hold the radio set.
 The secondary machine-gun turrets were moved more to the front to shift the centre of gravity of the vehicle forward to improve its stability and larger brakes were fitted.
 In 1933 trials were completed of the first two prototypes; the type was reliable and provided a good gun platform.
 The failings of the suspension continued; even though road speed increased to 30 mph, the bogies were often overloaded during cross-country rides.
 Three Mark IIIs, E1, E2 and E3, were built, one by Vickers and two by the Royal Ordnance Factory at Woolwich.
 The third had an improved suspension and in 1934, the vehicles were taken into use by the HQ of the Tank Brigade.
 No orders followed due to its high price; Medium III E2 was lost to a fire.
 One Mark III was fitted as a command vehicle with an extra radio aerial around the turret.
 This was used by Brigadier Percy Hobart for the Salisbury Plain exercises during 1934.

+In 1938, Thailand purchased the last two examples along with a manufacturing license.
+Subsequently, and until the end of World War II, Thailand managed to produce around thirty of them.